mrnorman/YAKL/README.md

 dt = pmin( dt3d.data() );
 ```

-If you want to avoid copying the result back to the host, you can run the `T *deviceReduce(T *data)` member function as follows:
+If you want to avoid copying the result back to the host, you can run the `void deviceReduce(T *data, T *rslt)` member function, where the `rslt` pointer is allocated in device memory.
+An example is below:

 ```C++
 Array<real> dt3d;